Chief of the Army Staff (Nepal): Powers, duties and responsibilities

 As per Section 9(1) of Army Act (2063) of Nepal, the Chief of Army Staff shall manage the armed forces under the instructions of the Government of Nepal and according to prevailing laws and acts.
 As per Section 9(2), the COAS shall submit an annual report on the management of Nepalese armed forces to the Government of Nepal on the Baisakh month of Hindu calendar.

 Removal

 As per Section 11 (1 & 2) of the Army Act, COAS is normally retired on completion of 3 years or up to age of 61 years of the person, whichever is earlier.
 However, as per the section 11(3) of the same, the COAS can be removed by the President of Nepal if deemed necessary by Government of Nepal on the recommendation of Council of Ministers of Nepal.

-List of Chiefs of the Army Staff of Nepal (1979–present)
+Chief of the Army Staff

 Chief of General Staff

-Chief of General Staff (CGS) is the deputy position of the Chief of Army Staff.
-The CGS is generally ranked as Lieutenant General (three star General).
-The chief of general staff is assigned to look after intelligence and operations in the Army.
+Chief of General Staff (CGS) was the deputy position of the Chief of Army Staff.
+The CGS was generally ranked as Lieutenant General (three star General).
+The chief of general staff was assigned to look after intelligence and operations in the Army.
 Now, the Vice Chief of Army Staff is the deputy position of the Chief of Army Staff.

-Vice Chief and Assistant Chief

-The Vice and Assistant Chief of Army Staff are the deputy positions of the Chief of Army Staff.